 Impacted Wisdom Teeth

 This dental surgery requires general anesthesia and a couple of days to recover.
-Many people have swelling and minor discomfort for up to a week that eventually subside.
-And since the offending tooth has been removed, you shouldn’t experience that throbbing pain any more either.
+Many people have swelling and minor discomfort for up to a week that eventually subsides.
+And since the offending tooth has been removed, you shouldn’t experience that throbbing pain.

 Repetitive motion strains muscles and tissue.
-Chewing gum or eating hard substances like ice or peanuts can create cracks.
+Chewing gum or eating complex substances like ice or peanuts can create cracks.
 Grinding your teeth sometimes leads to damage as well.
-Repetitive motion can bring on a condition known as dentin hypersensitivity, when the inner layers of your teeth develop numerous cracks.
+Repetitive motion can bring on a condition known as dentin hypersensitivity when the inner layers of your teeth develop numerous cracks.

-If your dentist suspects repetitive motion injury, you’ll need to stop your destructive behavior.
+You’ll need to stop your destructive behavior if your dentist suspects repetitive motion injury.
 Your dentist may fit you with a mouth guard to wear at night.
-Continued grinding can wear down your teeth, break them, and compromise dental work.
+Constant grinding can wear down your teeth, break them, and compromise dental work.

 Other Causes of Throbbing Tooth Pain

 Fractures, damaged fillings, or sinus problems can also cause tooth pain.
-Examination, medical history, X-rays and other tests determines which of these scenarios to address.
+Examination, medical history, X-rays, and other tests determine which scenarios to address.
 Your dentist uses bonding, re-filling, crowns, or veneers to fix some of these issues.

 Do you have any questions about the Throbbing Tooth Pain treatment?
-For more information or to schedule an appointment with the best cosmetic dentist Park Avenue Smiles please contact one of our dentist offices.
+For more information or to schedule an appointment with the best cosmetic dentist Park Avenue Smiles, please contact our dentistry center in Yonkers, NY.